FabLabUChile/fabuchile-face-shield/README.md

 # Resume

 Based on the [Prusa Face Shield](https://www.prusaprinters.org/prints/25857-protective-face-shield-rc3) initiative, the idea of this design is to eliminate any process on the parts, decreasing the chance of contamination during the fabrication process and for direct assembly.
-The face shield is meant to be used complementary with a N95 facial mask and goggles, adding more protection to the medical staff and extending the available time period of the N95 mask.
+The face shield is meant to be used complementary with a N95 facial mask and goggles, adding more protection to the medical staff and extending the available time period of the N95 mask between sanitations.

 ![Printed prototype](/images/image1596.png)